mbroend/object-detection/README.md

 You are downloading 100 files (unless you changed the `size` parameter) so be patient!
 Once the script is done, you can look inside your `data_dir` folder to see if the files have been downloaded and processed correctly.

-### Classroom Workspace

-In the classroom workspace, every library and package should already be installed in your environment.
-You will NOT need to make use of `gcloud` to download the images.

 ## Instructions

 ### Exploratory Data Analysis